-Long exposure photography deals with very slow shutter speed.
-So, using an intervalometer will help to avoid the camera shake due to pressing the camera shutter button.
+Long exposure photography deals with a very slow shutter speed.
+So, use an intervalometer to avoid the camera shake due to pressing the camera shutter button.

 You can use it along with the mirror lockup feature in your DSLR camera to remove the camera shake during long exposures.

 Thus, you can avoid touching the camera physically while triggering the shot.

 The primary use of an intervalometer is for timelapse photography.
 Astrophotographers use timelapse photography for capturing star trails, the milky way, etc.

 In timelapse photography, you will need many frames at different instances of time to generate the final image using any photo editing software.

 The “Interval” option helps to capture multiple frames of the scene at the programmed time interval.